10 Deodorant Mistakes You Need to Stop Making

 Not knowing the difference between deodorant and antiperspirant

 Antiperspirants reduce sweat, while deodorants reduce stink.
-According to Fayne Frey, dermatologist and founder of FryFace, most antiperspirants contain aluminum salts, sometimes mixed with a zirconium salt, which bind to a protein in the sweat gland ducts, creating a sweat duct plug that temporarily tamps down sweat production.
+According to Fayne Frey, dermatologist and founder of FryFace, most antiperspirants contain aluminum salts, sometimes mixed with a zirconium salt, which bind to a protein in the sweat gland ducts.
+This creates a sweat duct plug that temporarily tamps down sweat production.
 Deodorants, on the other hand, are topical products that either neutralize odor—using ingredients that kill some of the bacteria that contributes to the development of body odor—or simply mask it.
 “They do not reduce the amount of sweat expelled and will not keep your armpits dry,” explains Tsippora Shainhouse, MD, FAAD, board-certified dermatologist in Los Angeles and clinical instructor at the University of Southern California.
-Here are some sneaky reasons you could smell worse than usual.
+(Here are some sneaky reasons you could smell worse than usual.)

 Applying it right after shaving

-Be careful when swiping on deodorant or antiperspirant immediately after shaving, especially when using products with a higher alcohol contents, which can cause irritation, according to Alisha Plotner, MD, a dermatologist at The Ohio State University Wexner Medical Center.
-Are you making these common shaving mistakes?
+Be careful when swiping on deodorant or antiperspirant immediately after shaving, especially when using products with a higher alcohol content.
+These can cause irritation, according to Alisha Plotner, MD, a dermatologist at The Ohio State University Wexner Medical Center in Columbus, Ohio.
+(Are you making these common shaving mistakes?)

-We get that you might use this technique with dry shampoo and possibly mascara, but a fresh layer of deodorant won’t keep you fresh if it’s sitting on top of yesterday’s stench.
+You may use this technique with dry shampoo and possibly mascara, but a fresh layer of deodorant won’t keep you fresh if it’s sitting on top of yesterday’s stench.
 You need to apply product to clean, dry skin, so it can adhere directly to the surface.
 If layered on top of an older product (especially a thick cream or solid) it’s likely to be less effective, explains Dr. Plotner.
-Here are some totally weird ways to use deodorant.

 Applying it in the morning

 Contrary to popular belief, you should actually be applying deodorant in the evening, before bed.
-Deodorants and antiperspirants are most effective on skin when sweat ducts are less active and there is minimal moisture, such as in the evening and while you sleep.
-“Because deodorant should always be applied to clean, dry skin, it’s best to shower in the evening, pat your skin dry with a towel, and then apply deodorant,” explains Joel Schlessinger, MD, board certified dermatologist and RealSelf contributor.
+Deodorants and antiperspirants are most effective on skin when sweat ducts are less active and there is minimal moisture.
+This can be such as in the evening and while you sleep.
+“Because deodorant should always be applied to clean, dry skin, it’s best to shower in the evening, pat your skin dry with a towel, and then apply deodorant,” explains Joel Schlessinger, MD, board-certified dermatologist and RealSelf contributor.
 “If you miss the fresh scent of deodorant, it’s okay to apply again in the morning.
 However, this is more for your own comfort level than anything else.”

 Not applying it every day

 This one can go either way.
-“Depending on your body and what type of deodorant/antiperspirant you’re using, you may not need to apply every single day, explains Dove dermatologist, Alicia Barba, MD.
+“Depending on your body and what type of deodorant/antiperspirant you’re using, you may not need to apply every single day, explains Dove dermatologist, Alicia Barba, MD, in Miami.
 Some antiperspirants are made to last 48 hours, which means daily application isn’t essential.
 When in doubt, read the label, or just cleanse and reapply.